CentralFloridaAttorney/UUInspire/README.md

 - **Blender:** <a href="https://www.blender.org/download/" target="_blank">Blender Download</a>
 - **GIMP:** <a href="https://www.gimp.org/" target="_blank">GIMP Download</a>

-For more information about UU Inspiration see the following google document: <a href="https://docs.google.com/document/d/1pRzRfC04XlTTN2ffdh4b3zUN7lxsSF6ggS-FJYHf_po/edit?usp=sharing" target="_blank">Before You Start</a>.
+For detailed installation instructions, refer to our [Software Installation Guide](PREREQUISITES.md).

 ---

 ## Projects

-### Session 1: Introduction to Game Development
+### Session 1: Flaming Chalice
-Dive into Unity and learn the basics of game creation.
-This session will guide you through setting up your development environment and starting your first project.
+Dive into Unity and learn the basics of GameObjects in Unity by creating a Flaming Chalice in Unity.

-<a href="https://github.com/centralfloridaattorney/UUInspire" target="_blank">Download Assets</a>
+For detailed instructions, refer to [FLAMING_CHALICE.md](https://github.com/centralfloridaattorney/UUInspire/docs/FLAMING_CHALICE.md).

 ---